-Their most famous journeys are in Patagonia, Buenos Aires, Iguazu Waterfalls, Mendoza, Salta and Atacama.
-But, they can organize your ideal trip, according to your style, favorite destinations, your budget and your available time.
+The most famous journeys are in Patagonia, Buenos Aires, Iguazu Waterfalls, Mendoza, Salta and Atacama.
+But, you can organize your ideal trip, according to your style, favorite destinations, your budget and your available time, we can help you!

-You can learn the historic story of San Telmo through some of the most interesting tourist destinations:
+Also you can learn the historic story of San Telmo through some of the most interesting tourist destinations close to VIAVIA:

 * Paseo de la historieta: this street circuit through the districts of Monserrat, San Telmo and Puerto Madero are a tribute to the main characters from the Argentine comic strip: Mafalda, Patoruzú, Isidoro, Clemente y Gaturro, …